-The Black Rhino Range Expansion Project (BRREP) was started in 2003 to counter this species-threatening decrease in their numbers.
-This project is a partnership between the World Wildlife Fund (WWF), Ezemvelo KZN Wildlife and the Eastern Cape Parks and Tourism Board.
-It’s supported by the Ford Wildlife Foundation.
+The Black Rhino Range Expansion Project (BRREP) was started in 2003 to counter the dramatic decrease in numbers of black rhino, which led to their near extinction in the 1990’s.
+The project is a partnership between the World Wildlife Fund (WWF), Ezemvelo KZN Wildlife, Eastern Cape Parks and Tourism Board.
+It is supported by the Ford Wildlife Foundation.

-The aim of this flagship project is to increase the back rhino population numbers and escalate the growth rate by expanding the land available for their conservation, reducing the pressure on existing reserves, and providing new territory for breeding groups.
+The essence of this project is to increase the numbers of black rhino by expanding the land available for their conservation to create new breeding populations.